johnma96/ML_projects_template/README.md

 │
 ├── LICENSE
 │
-├── credentials/
+├── credentials
-│   ├── __init__.py                   <- File to work with python packages
+│   ├── __init__.py                   <- Script to work with python packages
-|   ├── data_paths.py                 <- File to get absolute paths from credentials files.
+|   ├── data_paths.py                 <- Script to get absolute paths from credentials files.
 │
 ├── data                              <- Folder that contains data used or generated.
-Please be careful with files you're going to track as they may contain sensitive information.
+Please be careful with files you're going to track
+│                                        as they may contain sensitive information.
 │   ├── archive/                      <- Place to put archive data is no longer usabled.
 Not synced with git.
 │   ├── processed/                    <- Data sets for modeling.
 │   ├── raw/                          <- The original, immutable data dump
-│   ├── __init__.py                   <- File to work with python packages
+│   ├── __init__.py                   <- Script to work with python packages
-|   ├── data_paths.py                 <- File to get absolute paths from files sotred within archive, processed or raw folder
+|   ├── data_paths.py                 <- Script to get absolute paths from files sotred within archive, processed or raw folder
 │
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │